hamdysaied/Diabetes-Complications-Detection-DCD_APP-/README.md

 providingeasy,cheap, and fast tool to early detect thecomplications of diabetes: Diabeticretinopathy and foot ulcers diabetes and Patient guidance to protect them from these diseases and follow-up of theircases.
-Here is a more professional and polished version of your instructions:

 ---